Dynamics of a predator-prey system in open advective heterogeneous environments

-In this section, our goal is to establish the local stability of $(\th,0)$.
-Hence, we need focus on the following system first. \beq \left\{\arraycolsep=1.5pt \right. \eeq Here, we point out that compared to the work in \cite{NWW}, due to the spatial heterogeneity of the intrinsic growth rate or the carrying capacity of the prey, some different methods and arguments are needed to obtain stability of $(\th,0)$.
+In this section, our goal is to establish the local stability of $(\th_1,0)$.
+Hence, we need focus on the following system. \beq \left\{\arraycolsep=1.5pt \right. \eeq Here, we point out that compared to the work in \cite{NWW}, due to the spatial heterogeneity of the intrinsic growth rate and the carrying capacity of the prey, some different methods and arguments are needed to obtain the stability of $(\th_1,0)$.